 (All Year – Wednesday Afternoon)

-Every Wednesday afternoon Projects Abroad organizes a social event for volunteers based in the Cuzco region.
-This gives the volunteers from projects based in Cuzco and the Sacred Valley the opportunity to meet up on a social level.
+Every Wednesday afternoon Projects Abroad organizes a social event for volunteers based in the Cusco region.
+This gives the volunteers from projects based in Cusco and the Sacred Valley the opportunity to meet up on a social level.
 Social activities include: Cooking classes, Salsa lessons, nature hikes, open top bus tours of Cusco, city walks and ceramic workshops.
 The locations of the socials change between Cuzco and the Sacred Valley.

 You will spend your free time exploring Cusco, the town where you are based, and taking part in various activities organized by Projects Abroad.
 You will also be taken onto Machu Picchu, one of the 7 Ancient Wonders of the World.
 Here you can see the iconic ruins and hike in the vicinity.
 Here you will breathe the freshest air you will have ever experienced!
 Your eyes will be saturated by the beautiful scenery; it is truly breath-taking!